One of the biggest misconceptions about small and balcony greenhouses is that they work like miniature backyard greenhouses.

 Good options:

-Cherry tomatoes (dwarf or patio varieties)
+- Cherry tomatoes (patio or dwarf varieties)

-Strawberries
+- Strawberries

 What to expect:

-Fewer fruits than outdoor gardens
+- ๐ Smaller harvests than outdoor gardens

-Shorter harvest windows
+- โณ Shorter production windows

-Higher sensitivity to heat buildup
+- ๐ก๏ธ Greater sensitivity to heat buildup

-Seedlings & Transplants (Best Use of Space)
+๐ฑ Seedlings & Transplants (Best Use of Space)

 Ideal seedlings include: